-Our Illicit Drug Data Report (IDDR) is the only report of its type in Australia, providing a national picture of the illicit drug market.
-The IDDR presents data from a variety of sources and provides an important evidence base to assess current and future illicit drug trends, offers a brief analysis of those trends, and assists decision-makers in the development of strategies to combat the threat posed by illicit drugs.
+The Australian Criminal Intelligence Commission’s Illicit Drug Data Report (IDDR) is the only report of its type in Australia, providing a national picture of the illicit drug market.
+The IDDR incorporates data from a variety of sources and provides an important evidence-base to assess current and future illicit drug trends.
+It also offers a brief analysis of those trends and assists decision-makers in the development of strategies to combat the threat posed by illicit drugs.

 Illicit drug data is collected annually from law enforcement, forensic services, and academia.
 The report includes arrest, detection, seizure, purity, profiling and price data.